 Rate limiting at multiple layers: If your machine's network interface or OS kernel is being overwhelmed, then application-layer rate limiting might never even have a chance to begin.
 You can apply rate limits at layer 3 in iptables, or on-premises appliances can limit at layer 4.
 You might also be exposed to tuneable rate limits applied to your system's I/O for things like disk and network buffers.

-Monitoring: Being aware that throttling is happening is crucial for operations systems and personnel.
+Monitoring: It's crucial for operations systems personnel to know when throttling is occurring.
 Monitoring for rates that exceed quotas is critical for incident management and catching regressions in software.
 We recommend implementing such monitoring for both the client and server perspectives of services.
 Not all occurrences of rate limiting should cause alerts that demand immediate attention by operations personnel.
 In non-extreme cases, you can respond to rate-limiting signals later, as part of routine evaluation and maintenance of your system.
 You can use the logs regarding when rate limiting occurs as a signal that you need to make changes, such as increasing the capacity of a component, requesting an increase in a quota, or modifying a policy.

 The SRE books have great points for designing complex systems.